pravega/bookkeeper-operator/doc/rbac.md

 $ kubectl -n pravega-io apply -f deploy
 ```

-Note that the Pravega operator only monitors the `PravegaCluster` resources which are created in the same namespace, `pravega-io` in this example.
-Therefore, before creating a `PravegaCluster` resource, make sure an operator exists in that namespace.
+Note that the Pravega operator only monitors the `BookkeeperCluster` resources which are created in the same namespace, `pravega-io` in this example.
+Therefore, before creating a `BookkeeperCluster` resource, make sure an operator exists in that namespace.

 ```
 $ kubectl -n pravega-io create -f example/cr.yaml
 ```

 ```
-$ kubectl -n pravega-io get pravegaclusters
+$ kubectl -n pravega-io get bookkeeperclusters
 NAME      AGE
 pravega   28m
 ```